-- 1. Applicant has a current lease with Landlord/Property Owner and is in good standing. - a.
+- 1. Applicant must be a current ZAP Tier 1 or Tier 2 Recipient. - 2.
+Applicant has a current lease with Landlord/Property Owner and is in good standing. - a.
 Applicant must provide copy of complete lease including any amendments and options. - b.
 Applicant must provide Landlord's Tenant Ledger for 3 years or more.
-If Applicant has leased property for less than 3 years, then Applicant must provide Landlord's Tenant Ledger for the current lease period. - 2.
-Applicant must provide Landlord's written consent for construction/implementation of proposed improvement(s). - 3.
-The County will only fund a portion of the improvement if its useful life is less than the duration of the remaining lease term. - 4.
-If County funds will be used to purchase equipment then: - a.
-If the equipment is ever sold to a third-party, Applicant shall pay County its prorated share of the sales proceeds within sixty (60) days of the sale. - b.
-If the equipment is ever relocated outside of Salt Lake County or will no longer be used by Applicant, Applicant shall return the portion funded with County funds less depreciation to the County within sixty (60) days of the relocation. - 5.
+If Applicant has leased property for less than 3 years, then Applicant must provide Landlord's Tenant Ledger for the current lease period. - 3.
+Applicant must provide Landlord's written consent for construction/implementation of proposed improvement(s). - 4.
+The County will only fund a portion of the improvement if its useful life is less than the duration of the remaining lease term. - 5.
+If County funds will be used to purchase equipment then: - c.
+If the equipment is ever sold to a third-party, Applicant shall pay County its prorated share of the sales proceeds within sixty (60) days of the sale. - d.
+If the equipment is ever relocated outside of Salt Lake County or will no longer be used by Applicant, Applicant shall return the portion funded with County funds less depreciation to the County within sixty (60) days of the relocation. - 6.
 TRCC Funds may not be used to fund improvements made to a leased facility unless the facility is publicly owned or operated.
 Furthermore, TRCC Funds may not be used to purchase equipment unless the equipment will be used in a publicly owned or operated facility.